Regularity criteria for the 3D Navier-Stokes and MHD equations: Introduction

 The existence of global regular solutions for the NSE and the MHD system in 3D is an outstanding open problem.
 The study of these models in critical spaces has been one of the focuses of research activities since the initial work of Kato \cite{Kato}.
 It is known that if a solution belongs to a certain critical space, then it is regular.
 For instance, a smooth solution to the NSE $(0,T)$ does not blow up at $T$ if

 which is known as the Beale-Kato-Majda (BKM) condition \cite{BKM}.
-This is the borderline of Prodi-Serrin criteria when the time integrability index is one, which does not require any dissipation and also applies to the Euler equations.
+In term of scaling, this is the borderline of Prodi-Serrin criteria when the time integrability index is one, which does not require any dissipation and also applies to the Euler equations.

 For the Euler equations, the BKM condition \eqref{BKMcriterion} was weakened by Planchon \cite{P} to

 for small enough $c$, where $\Delta_q$ is the Littlewood-Paley projection.

 For the 3D NSE, Cheskidov and Shyvdkoy \cite{CS} proved the following improvement of the Beale-Kato-Majda condition \eqref{BKMcriterion}: